ayonli/ngrpc/README.md

 When the command is issued, the application will scan the imported service files and their dependencies (exclude the ones in `node_modules`), and reload them all at once.
 Since this procedure doesn't restart the process, all context stores in the global scope are still available.
-Hot-reloading is much faster than restarting the whole program, the clients will experience 0-downtime of our services.
+Hot-reloading is much faster than restarting the whole program, the client will experience 0-downtime of our services.

 It's important to point out, though, that the hot-reloading model this package uses only supports